 Fund Personnel should share their complaints, concerns, and any information about suspected violations of laws or this Code of Conduct with someone at the Fund who can address them properly.
 For an employee, in most cases, his or her supervisor is in the best position to address an area of concern.
-However, if an employee is not comfortable speaking with his or her supervisor or is not satisfied with the supervisor's response, he or she should speak with the corporate secretary, or with a vice president or the president.
-Managers, trustees, officers, and committee members are required to report suspected violations of this Code of Conduct to the office of the corporate secretary, who has responsibility for investigating all reported violations, or the president or chair of the board.
-In the case of suspected fraud, an individual should contact the corporate secretary's office directly.
+However, if an employee is not comfortable speaking with his or her supervisor or is not satisfied with the supervisor's response, he or she should speak with the corporate secretary, or with a vice president, the executive director of the Pocantico Center, or the president.
+Managers, trustees, officers, and committee members are required to report suspected violations of this Code of Conduct to the corporate secretary, who has responsibility for investigating all reported violations, or to the president or chair of the board.
+In the case of suspected fraud, an individual should contact the corporate secretary directly.

 The corporate secretary administers the Whistleblower Policy and is required to report to the audit committee annually on all reported violations which are brought to his or her attention.
-If Fund Personnel think it is inappropriate to report a complaint, concern, or suspected violation to the corporate secretary, Fund Personnel should report such matters to a vice president.
+If Fund Personnel think it is inappropriate to report a complaint, concern, or suspected violation to the corporate secretary, Fund Personnel should report such matters to a vice president or the executive director of the Pocantico Center.